ClaudMor/Multi_Task_Multi_Class_Neural_Directed_Link_Prediction/README.md

 ## How to run

-In order to run the experiments, open VSCode from the top level folder of this repository and open the `src/main.py` script.
+In order to run the experiments, set your favorite editor at the top level folder of this repository and open the `src/main.py` script.
 At the top of the script set the appropriate parameters to select the dataset, training framework and model to run.
 Then just run all the code below.
 You will find the results in the "results" folder.